bamcdougall/digitalMusicDistribution/index.md

 ## Outline
 * Market Size of US Music Industry 2015
+* Competitive Landscape of Recording Labels
 * Profile of American Music Consumer 2015
+* Income Profile of Musicians
+* Work Profile of Musicians
-* Income Streams for Musician
+* Benefits of Streaming Music for Musicians
-* Digital Music Platforms
+* Platforms for Distribution of Digital Music
 * Conclusions

 ---

-## U.S. Recorded Music Industry
+## Market Size of US Music Industry 2015
 * [Recording Industry Association of America](https://www.riaa.com/reports/riaa-2015-year-end-sales-shipments-data-report-riaa/) (RIAA) reports Market Size for 2015 at $4.95B
 * Digital Format is 71.2% of market size ($3.52B)